 Regarding the implementation of the WTO Trade Facilitation Agreement (TFA), the contents of the Mercator program have been updated to support governments in effectively implementing trade facilitation measures.

-In an effort to promote Green Customs, PTC discussed and issued new guidelines for implementing the Green Customs Action Plan, emphasizing the role of customs in addressing environmental challenges.
+In an effort to promote Green Customs, the PTC discussed and issued new guidelines for implementing the Green Customs Action Plan, emphasizing the role of customs in addressing environmental challenges.

-Huong Giang (Vietnam News Agency)
+Huong Giang (VNA)

 Source: https://baotintuc.vn/thoi-su/viet-nam-tai-dac-cu-chu-tich-uy-ban-ky-thuat-thuong-truc-to-chuc-hai-quan-the-gioi-20250514053148649.htm